bluekitchen/btstack/port/stm32-l451-miromico-sx1280/README.md

-# Experimental port for Semtech SX1280 2.4 GHz Multi Protocol Controller
+# BTstack port with Cinnamon for Semtech SX1280 2.4 GHz Multi Protocol Controller

+*Cinnamon* is BlueKitchen's minimal, yet robust Controller/Link Layer implementation for use with BTstack.

+In contrast to common Link Layer implementations, our focus is on a robust and compact implementation for production use, where code size matters (e.g. current code size about 8 kB).

 ## Overview